Functional central limit theorem for the subgraph count of the voter model on dynamic random graphs: One-way feedback model: definition and main result

 {\it Edges dynamics.} Each edge is re-sampled at rate $1$, i.e., a rate-$1$ Poisson clock is attached to each edge and when the clock rings the edge is active with a probability that depends on the current opinion of the two connected vertices: with probability $\pi_+$ if the two vertices hold opinion $+$, with probability $\pi_-$ if the two vertices hold opinion $-$, and otherwise with probability $\tfrac12(\pi_++\pi_-)$.

-By definition, it is immediate to see that the vertex dynamics is independent of the edges dynamics, but the reverse is not true.
+By definition, it is immediate to see that the vertex dynamics is self-sufficient, meaning that it is independent of the Poisson clocks attached to the edges.
+However, it is not true for the edge dynamics, which depends on the opinions of the vertices through $\pi_+$ and $\pi_-$.
 Throughout this paper, we associate each active (resp.\ inactive) edge with 1 (resp.\ 0), so that the resulting edge process for the vertex-pair $(u,v)$, which we denote by $(a_{u,v}(t))_{t\in[0,T]}$, is